Brixmor Property Group Inc. research snapshot

 Bullish case

-More likely if same-property NOI remains near the high end of guidance, signed leases commence on schedule, redevelopment earns attractive returns, interest rates ease, debt is refinanced on manageable terms, and the market supports a premium 17x FFO multiple.
+More likely if same-property NOI stays near the top of guidance, signed leases commence on schedule, redevelopment earns attractive returns, interest rates ease, debt is refinanced on manageable terms, and the market supports a premium 17x FFO multiple.

 Base case